 This type of degree tends to appeal to students who hold a strong grasp of mathematics, and even those who are also fascinated by the social sciences.
 Economics focuses on the understanding of how as a society, we distribute resources while grasping on the financial, legal and moral implications this can have on different social groups.

 Economics also usually achieves an excellent graduate to jobs ratio meaning many students find it easier to walk into employment after graduating than those who hold a degree in a different subject.

 Economics affects all aspects of our lives as a society including what we eat, learn, work and earn, and with the option of completing a joint or combined degree, the areas of study is endless.

 There is a wide variety of career options for graduates who wish to enter the world of work upon graduating, from investment, banking, finance to marketing and advertising.
 For the individuals who have an entrepreneurial flair and a creative spark may be interested in setting up their own company.
 Students, also, can choose to continue their studies and move on to a postgraduate course.

 Economics builds useful skills that can be implemented within employment and throughout life, which is valuable for most companies and organisations.
 Numerical skills, researching and the ability to remember large amounts of information are also highly sought by businesses.

 Economics degrees open many doors for graduates, and they can gain employment in an array of career sectors such as; statistics, civil service, actuary work, quantity surveyor, risk analyst, economist, chartered accountant, investment banking and working for a local or/and national government.

-Individuals who want to continue their studies can gain a Master’s in economics, accounting and in financial economics, applied econometrics, development economics and computer science with internet economics.
+Individuals who want to continue their studies can gain a Master’s degree in economics, accounting and in financial economics, applied econometrics, development economics and computer science with internet economics.

 Arnold Schwarzenegger, also known as The Terminator studied Bachelor’s in Business and International Economics at the University of Wisconsin in the USA, and Lionel Richie, who is the master of love songs gained a Bachelor’s in Economics at the Tuskegee Institute.